-There are many different types of air compressors, and each is designed for a certain use.
+There are many different types of air compressors, and each is designed for a particular use.
 This air compressor buying guide will help you decide which is the best suited for your needs so that when you buy an air compressor, you’ll be sure to purchase the right one.

 Air Compressor Grade